The Toll of Subtle Racism

 The problem is that while intuition is almost always faultless, you come to doubt it and doubt yourself, because the information you need to complete the picture, the racist’s real attitude, is not given to you.
 You end up doubting yourself, your perceptions and your intuition.
 There may be no better way to damage a person than to act towards them with prejudice while pretending that you are not doing so.

-One Response to “The Toll of Subtle Racism”
+One Comment on “The Toll of Subtle Racism”